 Go Shopping At Plaza Gurney

 You can buy anything you want and you can buy some cheap items or expensive items.
-In addition, if you want to hunt some souvenirs, there are so some store that sells some souvenirs for tourists in this plaza.
+In addition, if you want to buy souvenirs, there are plenty of shops that sell souvenirs to tourists.

 Visit Cheong Fatt Tze Mansion